Eric Carr

-Paul Charles Caravello (July 12, 1950 – November 24, 1991), better known professionally as Eric Carr, was an American musician who was the drummer for the rock band Kiss from 1980 to 1991.
-Caravello was selected as the new Kiss drummer after Peter Criss departed, when he chose the stage name "Eric Carr" and took up The Fox persona.
-He remained a member of Kiss until his death from heart cancer on November 24, 1991, at the age of 41.
+Paul Charles Caravello (July 12, 1950 – November 24, 1991), better known as Eric Carr, was an American musician.
+He was the drummer for the rock band Kiss from 1980 until his death in 1991.
+Caravello was selected as the new Kiss drummer after Peter Criss departed.
+He created the stage name "Eric Carr" and designed his on-stage Fox persona.
+He remained a member of Kiss until his death from heart cancer in 1991.